 Given the fact that Kenya has 42 counties, this is evidence enough that it has wide varieties of delicacies.
 However, in today’s article, we will look at the all-time favourite food, snacks, and beverages.
 We will start with the drinks and then move to snacks and finally complete with the real food.

 We all know that Kenya is where the best coffee and tea in the world.
 However, for most Kenyans, tea is something they can’t part with.
 Some of us even get headaches when we don’t take our 10 am tea.

-We like our tea cooked Kenyan way, this means boiling water, adding tea leaves, adding a generous amount of tea and then heapings of sugar.
+We like our tea cooked Kenyan way, and this means boiling water, adding tea leaves, adding a generous amount of tea and then heapings of sugar.
 Some of us would even want to season it with a little Tangawizi.

 This is a traditional beer that is mostly drunk in traditional ceremonies.
-This beer is made up of banana, sorghum, Maize, yeast, and millet.
+This beer is made up of banana, sorghum, maize, yeast, and millet.
 You will find it in most villages upcountry.

 Roasted Maize/ Makai

 Roasted maize is affordable and easily found on the streets of our towns.
 This is maize roasted over charcoal.
 You will not miss sporting one or two people munching this snack as they go about their business in the city.
 This maize comes in handy, especially during these cold seasons.